 If you have already been diagnosed with diabetes, you can work with a registered dietitian and your health care team to determine the total daily amount of carbohydrate and the limit for each meal that is best for keeping your blood glucose in the target range.

 If you prefer not to have to count and calculate carbohydrates, you can use the “Create Your Plate” tool from the American Diabetes Association.

 Start with a 9-inch dinner plate and fill half the plate with non-starchy vegetables.
 Add a protein source to one quarter of the plate and then use the remaining quarter of the plate for starches or grains.
 Depending on your calorie needs, you may also include a serving of fruit or dairy on the side.

 - basmati rice

 - wild rice

 The type of rice is important when selecting what to eat.
 It’s better to eat rice that packs a nutritional punch.
 Brown rice, wild rice, and long-grain white rice include more fiber, nutrients, and vitamins than short-grain white rice.
-You should also check the GI score of your choice.
+You should also check the carb count of your choice.

 Rather than relying on rice as a staple at mealtime, experiment with other types of grains.
 They can help you manage your diabetes and stick to your healthy diet.
 Most have extra nutritional content, too.
 These may satisfy you longer than more processed starches can.